MERMAID Fishbelt Data Quality Checks

 labs(

-title = "Shark Biomass by Site",
+title = "Shark and Total Fish Biomass by Sample Event (Events with Sharks)",

-x = "Site",
+x = "Site (Date)",

 ) +